Office of Global Awards COVID-19 FAQ

 Please see the FAQs below:

-As of March 12th, The Leadership Initiative space at 12 Washington Place will be closed.
+The Leadership Initiative space at 12 Washington Place will be closed during the spring semester.
 The Office of Global Awards team however will remain available online during regular business hours, Monday through Friday 9am-5pm.

 We will be adding times throughout the coming weeks, so be sure to check regularly for new availability.
 Please be sure to honor the appointments that you make, and come to the virtual session with an agenda and specific questions prepared for your advisor.
 This will enable a richer and more productive conversation.